 The Persian empire brought an unprecedented degree of peace, stability and prosperity in the century and a half after 500 BCE.
 As the 4th century drew on, however, its political stability began to weaken and revolts began to rock the empire.
 Greek mercenaries played a major part in these episodes,and were highly valued for their fighting qualities.

 These qualities were evident on a grand scale in the conquests of Alexander the Great.

-After uniting the Greek city-states under his leadership, Alexander, king of Macedon, invaded Persian-held Asia Minor in 334 BC.
+After uniting the Greek city-states under his leadership, Alexander, king of Macedon, invaded Persian-held Asia Minor in 334 BCE.
 Over the next ten years he completely conquered the huge Persian empire, and even invaded India.

-After Alexander’s untimely death in 323 BC, his empire immediately began to fall apart as his generals fought each other for supremacy.
-By 300 BC, the empire had broken into three main pieces, each under a family of one of Alexander’s generals: Macedonia in Greece and the Balkans, under the Antigonids; a vast territory stretching from Asia Minor to India, under the Seleucids; and Egypt, under the Ptolemies.
+After Alexander’s untimely death in 323 BCE, his empire immediately began to fall apart as his generals fought each other for supremacy.
+By 300 BCE, the empire had broken into three main pieces, each under a family of one of Alexander’s generals: Macedonia in Greece and the Balkans, under the Antigonids; a vast territory stretching from Asia Minor to India, under the Seleucids; and Egypt, under the Ptolemies.
 Other ruling families controlled smaller territories.

 The Hellenistic Age